Free Guide

 Even deploying CMMS is a laborious process.
 This is enough to deter some plants from trying to implement new software because they know what a hassle integrating CMMS with manufacturing equipment can be.

-Additionally, CMMS software often comes with a limited number of licenses.
+Additionally, CMMS software often comes with a limited number of licenses and limited integration capabilities with ERP and other enterprise systems.
 That means not everyone has access to the system, and only some team maintenance members can input data, which creates a bottleneck.

 Lack of Adaptability